 After spending the first eighteen years of my life in Iowa City, I wanted to go as far away from home as possible.
 When I got to Lewis & Clark College in Portland, Oregon, I told a first-year advisor that I might want to learn Chinese or Japanese.
 He told me that Lewis & Clark's Chinese teacher was excellent.
 I followed his advice and a few weeks later I had a Chinese name, Zhou Jierong 周杰荣, and had embarked on a journey that led to the Harbin Institute of Technology (1997) and Tsinghua University (2000-2001) for language training, and to the Tianjin Academy of Social Sciences (2004-2005) for dissertation research.
 In between, I studied Spanish in the Dominican Republic and worked at an NGO in Mexico City.
 I moved to Burnaby in 2008 after completing my PhD at the University of California, San Diego.
-Since 2014 I have served as Editor of Cambridge Studies in the History of the People’s Republic of China, a book series published by Cambridge University Press.
+Between 2014 and 2021 I served as an editor of Cambridge Studies in the History of the People’s Republic of China, a book series published by Cambridge University Press.

 Maoism at the Grassroots: Everyday Life in China’s Era of High Socialism